sg-developer-portal/TechBiz-Documentation-Clone/create_system.md

 ?> **Tip:** To download the agreement, click **Download the SGTS agreement** link.

-6. Enter the following **System details.**
+6. Enter the following **System details**.

 >**Notes:**
 >
 > - Unless mentioned otherwise, all fields are mandatory.
 >
-> - At any point of time, before submitting your request, you can click **Save draft** and access the saved draft within 14 days to continue with the system account creation request.
+> - At any point of time, before submitting your request, you can click **Save draft** and access the saved draft within fourteen days to continue with the system account creation request.

   a.
 Enter the **Account details**.